 All chemicals generated by human activity will eventually find their way into the water supply.
 The types and quantities of carcinogens present in water at consumption will differ depending on the water source, treatment processes, and the distribution network.

 Source Water Contaminants

 These contaminants include arsenic, asbestos, radon, agricultural chemicals, and hazardous waste.
-Of these, the strongest evidence for cancer risk involves arsenic, which is linked to cancers of the liver, lung, bladder, and kidney.
+Of these, the most substantial evidence for cancer risk involves arsenic, which is linked to cancers of the liver, lung, bladder, and kidney.

-Using chlorine to treat water helps to reduce the risk of infectious disease but, may account for a substantial portion of the cancer risk associated with drinking water.
-The by-products of chlorination have been associated with increased risk of bladder and rectal cancer.
-Fluoridation of water has received a lot of scrutiny but to date does not appears to pose cancer risks.
+Using chlorine to treat water helps to reduce the risk of infectious disease but may account for a substantial portion of the cancer risk associated with drinking water.
+The by-products of chlorination are associated with an increased risk of bladder and rectal cancer.
+Fluoridation of water has received a lot of scrutiny’s but, to date, does not appear to pose cancer risks.

-Further research is needed to identify and quantify risks posed by contaminants from the water distribution networks, including the biologically active micropollutants, such as microbial agents.
-In some U.S. cities, these distribution networks are hundreds of years old and are comprised of dubious materials.
+Additional research is needed to identify and quantify risks posed by contaminants from the water distribution networks, including the biologically active micropollutants, such as microbial agents.
+In some U.S. cities, these distribution networks are hundreds of years old and comprise dubious materials.

-To find out about the source of your water before distribution go to the Environmental Working Group (EWG) website and see the 2019 EWG Water Database.
+To find out about your water source before distribution, go to the Environmental Working Group (EWG) website and see the 2019 EWG Water Database.